 For more information about CPT and its regulations, students should speak to an advisor in and review the complete regulations posted by the Office of International Student Admissions and Programs.

 Georgia Southern Parker College of Business interns bring fresh perspective, the latest knowledge, and energy to your operation.
 Many organizations employ interns for specific fields of work and projects, and hiring an intern is a great way to identify candidates for future full-time positions.
+Read our FAQs here, or access our Internship Guidebook for Employers.

 - Hospitality Management